On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 So if you want to increase sales, then “vanilla cakes” might be the keyword for you.

 You can find the right keywords by conducting keyword research and analyzing search intent.
-Then, you can optimize your page accordingly.
+Then, you can optimize every page accordingly.

 2. Write Optimize Title Tag